 - Town Offices

-- Site Directory
+- Site Contents

 A friendly Community created by helpful neighbors and willing volunteers.
 A community that shares in

 A strong community tied together by efficient and responsive

 For Boards, Departments & Town Information, visit our Town Government Page or the Town Offices Tab.

 A place of Opportunity that provides the perfect setting for Small Businesses, Entrepreneurs & Craftsmen in the natural beauty that draws visitors to our lakes, trails and mountains.
 We come from a variety of backgrounds, have diverse talents, hold independent views, and express ourselves in many different ways.

 For a closer look at how you might find your perfect niche here, visit our Opportunity Page.

 The Heritage of New England still plays a strong role in Canaan.
 We value our history, meeting places, old ways, and lessons from the past.
 Our heritage helps us to embrace the future.